Last Updated on

 Our experience traveling in Nicaragua is with toddlers and smaller kids, and we feel that these itinerary suggestions would be appropriate up to approximately 10-years-old.

-After kids are approximately 10-years-old there are number of adrenaline filled activities that might be suitable for the daredevil tween or teen, but are unlikely to be suitable for a younger child.
-Check out our recommendations in our post “Adrenaline Filled Activities in Nicaragua For Active Families.”
+After kids are approximately 10-years-old there are a number of adrenaline-filled activities that might be suitable for the daredevil tween or teen but are unlikely to be suitable for a younger child.
+Check out our recommendations in our post “Adrenaline Filled Activities in Nicaragua For Active Families”.

 Nicaragua is the land of lakes and volcanoes and you should definitely see some while you are there.
 It also has some of the most incomparable colonial cities in the world, in Leon and Granada.
 By combining lakes, volcanoes, and colonial cities you end up with a top itinerary that can be tailored for families.